Essex County | Gilliams of Virginia

 19 Feb 1742

-William GILLIAM of Essex County, Virginia, being sick & weak, 19 Feb 1742 . . . bequeaths "to my son Richard my horse, saddle, bridle and gun when he is 21 years of age, provided he continues on the plantation with my wife untill he comes to that age and works both in corn and tobacco and other things for the family's use and takes diligent care of the stock and all other things on the plantations according to the directions of my wife) . . .
+Imprims I give to my Son Richard my horse, Saddle bridle & Gun for instead of my horse Eight Hundred pounds of Tobaco & Cash at ye Election of my wife to be paid or delivered to him when he is Twenty one years of age (provided he continues on the plantation with my said wife untill he Comes to that age aforesaid and works both in Corn and Tobacco and other things for the family’s Use and takes diligent Care of ye Stock and all other things on the plantation according to the directions of my Said Wife)

 Inventory ordered